-Key stakeholders in the preparation and implementation of this AM Plan are shown in Table 2.1.
+Key stakeholders in the preparation and implementation of this AM Plan are shown in table below.

-Table 2.1: Key Stakeholders in the AM Plan
+Key Stakeholders in the AM Plan

-Key Stakeholder Role in Asset Management Plan ■ Represent needs of community/shareholders, West Wimmera Shire Council Allocate resources to meet planning objectives in providing services while managing risks, ■ Ensure service sustainable.
-Director Infrastructure, Development and Works Provision of structure and final approval of plan before submission to Council Manager Infrastructure, Development and Works Guidance in development of AMP and reviewing of such plan.
-Assets GIS Coordinator Combining data and information from various asset management and financial sources to develop the AMP Director Corporate and Community Services Oversee that plan aligns with corporate policies Chief Financial Officer Development of Long-Term Financial Plan
+Key Stakeholder Role in Asset Management Plan Represent needs of community/shareholders, West Wimmera Shire Council Allocate resources to meet planning objectives in providing services while managing risks.
+Ensure service sustainability.
+Director Infrastructure, Development and Works Provision of structure and final approval of plan before submission to Council.
+Manager Infrastructure, Development and Works Guidance in the development of AMP and reviewing of such plan.
+Assets GIS Coordinator Combining data and information from various asset management and financial sources to develop the AMP.
+Director Corporate and Community Services Oversee that plan aligns with corporate policies.
+Chief Financial Officer Development of Long-Term Financial Plan.